msgpo/Blocker-database/README.md

 What are the benefits?
 ---------------

-I think most stuff can be blocked by disabling javascript on websites, so instead to temporarily allow all sites I prefer to whitelist the 'secure' ones.
+* I think most stuff can be blocked by disabling javascript on websites, so instead to temporarily allow all sites access to javascript I prefer to whitelist the 'secure' ones.
 In fact this would help, because all other pages are by default blocked.
+* A community based list is easier to maintain + there is less space for problems, the four eyes principle!

 What about the cons?